 Shichimi Togarashi is an excellent complement to the traditional Japanese pantry ingredients of mirin, miso, sesame and rice wine vinegar.
 I love eggplant, but I wanted a little variety from the Italian preparations with tomato and cheese.
 (Make no mistake, I still love eggplant with tomato and cheese!)
 But this eggplant recipe has plenty of umami and a spicy kick from the Togarashi.
-Recipe adapted just slightly from One Hungry Mama.

 Serves 4 as a side dish

 5 small Japanese eggplants, tops trimmed and cut in half lengthwise